 NGOs are allowed to also offer health services to young people, but according to the legislation, the local authorities are primarily responsible for arranging such services.
 The Family Federation of Finland is an example of a significant third sector actor working in the social and health sector.
 The organisation provides services, acts as an advocate and carries out research.
 The Family Federation of Finland’s website has a section specifically for young people.
 The goal is to offer guidance and information about sexual health for people under the age of 20.
 A young person can also book an appointment online.
 Altogether there are about ten different support- and crisis services offered by phone targeted at young people, approximately thirty online services (in the form of chats or databases for example), and at least four organisations offer face to face support, such as peer support groups and one-on-one appointments at regional Finnish Association of Mental Health crisis centres, at shelters provided by the Federation of Mother and Child Homes and Shelters as well as youth shelters provided by the Finnish Red Cross.
 The contact information and opening hours of the aforementioned services is gathered into one place on the online service “Life of young people” (in Finnish Nuortenelama.fi), organised by Koordinaatti.
 The National Youth Work and Youth Policy Programme calls for further development of digital services, as one of the actual objectives.

-The financial services and benefits that a young person has access to often depends on their status: whether she or he is employed, unemployed, whether he or she studies or does not study, whether he or she has children, whether she or he is disabled or not, etc. (EKCYP Information Sheet, 2014).
-On the other hand, the mere fact of being a young person may warrant the need for more support when it comes to coping and well-being from the financial services as well.
+The mere fact of being a young person may warrant the need for more support when it comes their well-being and coping their financial situation.
 Based on a publication by Marko Niiranen “The changes made in the Act on the Adjustment of the Debts of a Private Individual 2015” (in Finnish), youth has become an assessment criteria when applying for and being granted debt adjustment.
 Based on Niiranen the amendment was made to strengthen the possibilities of young people receiving a positive decision, even if the assessment as such still depends on a combination of many different kinds of criteria - not only age (Niiranen 2015, 226-229).

 It can be said that in Finland all public services are subject to systematic quality assurance.
 At the local level, municipalities can allocate resources as they see fit, but they should evaluate the services produced with young people on a regular basis.
 According to the Youth Act, youth services are in practice implemented according to cross-sectoral cooperation.
 The local authority has a coordinating body with representation from the local educational, social and health care, and youth administrations and when possible, also from the labour and police administrations for the planning, implementation and assessment of all youth services.
 Moreover, the central government assesses the local services, and in practice such assessments are referred to as 'Evaluations of basic services', which are carried out by the Regional State Administrative Agencies.
 The principles offered for equality in the Non-Discrimination Act are, for example, implemented when establishing the evaluation standards.